-Overview of Gameplay
+Gameplay

-- Game theory branch of economics in which systems governed by rules are mathematically analyzed to determine payoffs of various end points. - Gameplay collective strategies to reach end points - Note, gameplay is not everything - Choice of car in GTA is not always about payoff, but about what is fun - Software doesn't have to have gameplay to be entertaining ... consider SimCity - No one expects gameplay in movies or plays - "Hey, where is the gameplay in Hamlet?" - Rule 1: It should be fun (entertainment) - Rule 2: It should be interactive (make use of computer, else perhaps use film) - Rule 3: It can have gameplay (but that is choice)
+- Gameplay - Collective strategies to reach end points of game theory - Specific to game activities - "What the player does" - Includes - Utility A measure of desire associated with an outcome - Payoffs The utility value for a given outcome - Preference The bias of players towards utility - Note, gameplay is not everything - Choice of car in GTA is not always about payoff, but about what is fun - Software doesn't have to have gameplay to be entertaining ... consider SimCity - No one expects gameplay in movies or plays - Who says: "Hey, where is the gameplay in Hamlet?" - Rule 1: It should be fun (entertainment) - Rule 2: It should be interactive (make use of computer, else perhaps use film) - Rule 3: It can have gameplay (but that is choice)